Missed the State of the Union 2024? Watch replay videos of Biden's address and the Republican response

 President Biden delivered his 2024 State of the Union address to a joint session of Congress Thursday night, promoting the accomplishments of his first three years in office and offering a spirited defense of his vision for the nation's future.
 The president's speech was followed by the Republican response from Alabama Sen. Katie Britt.
 If you missed watching the State of the Union live, you can see a replay in the video player above.

 The address came as Mr. Biden prepares for a likely reelection matchup against former President Donald Trump.
-Though he did not mention Trump by name, he made several references to "my predecessor," issuing sharp criticism of the Jan.
+Though he did not mention Trump by name in the speech, he made several references to "my predecessor," issuing sharp criticism of the Jan.
 6 attack on the U.S. Capitol, the overturning of Roe v.
 Wade and Trump's opposition to a bipartisan immigration and border security bill that stalled in Congress last month.

 In the video excerpt below, Mr. Biden calls out Republicans for rejecting the border legislation: